TMJ Treatment in San Diego, CA

 Depending on the type of treatment needed to correct your TMD, there may be no recovery period involved at all.

-What Results Can I Expect After TMD Treatment?
+What Results Can I Expect After TMJ Treatment?

 It may take some time for final results, including complete pain relief, to be achieved.
 Nightguards and restorations can provide relief within weeks to months, and orthodontic treatments or dental implants often take up to a year.
 BOTOX® injections tend to offer the fastest results.